Raggaer/castro/en-US/info/pages.md

 {{ template "footer.html" . }}
 ```

-We first include our header and our footer, check if the articles variable has a length greater than 0 and then loop that variable to show the news.
+We first include our header and our footer, check if the articles variable is not nil then loop that variable to show the news.
 We also add pagination buttons at the end using the paginator variable.